Share this post on:

 For example, where a Type Theorist would claim that introverts and extraverts are two types of people, a Trait Theorist claims extraversion is a gradient and individuals can fall somewhere in the middle.

-Your Temperaments, along with acquired Traits, form your Personality, which can be Typed.
+Your Temperaments and acquired Traits form your Personality, which can be Typed.

 The Sanguine Temperament Type